BenjaminPlanterose/GAMBA/README.md

 ## Example

 An example dataset is available at "<path_to_GAMBA>/example/".
-To run GAMBA on it, we can execute the following bash script:
+To run GAMBA on it, run the following bash commands:

 ```bash
 cd <path_to_GAMBA>/example/fastqs/